-82. Is the Schedule Examiner bargaining unit work?
+86. Is the Schedule Examiner bargaining unit work?

 Response: The Schedule Examiner is bargaining unit work, and supervisors (and EAS employees) cannot perform bargaining unit work unless one of the exceptions provided for in Article 1.6 applies.
+This also applies when conducting Zero Base or similar management reviews.

-83. What is the level of a Driver Safety Instructor?
+87. What is the level of a Driver Safety Instructor?